Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

-# Magneto X Frequently Asked Questions
+# Peopoly Magneto X Frequently Asked Questions

-Last Updated: 12/15/24
+Last Updated: 12/16/24

 All questions pertain to printer shipping version of 10/1/24 or later unless otherwise specified.

-Please send any questions, comments, suggestion, new FAQs to kaihanga@nulleta.com
+Please send any questions, comments, suggestion, new FAQs to @kaihanga on Discord or via kaihanga@nulleta.com

 # General
 - [What's the size, measurements, etc.?](#whats-the-size-measurements-etc)